Lightsheet - MesoSPIMs (Irchel)

 Detection path

-The microscope offers lateral (XY) resolution of 1.5-2.6 µm (depending on the objective) and axial (Z) resolution of 3.5 µm for all objectives, across a large field of view thanks to new-generation sCMOS camera Hamamatsu Orca Lightning.
+The microscopes offers lateral (XY) resolution of 1.5-2.6 µm (depending on the objective) and axial (Z) resolution of 3.5 µm for all objectives, across a large field of view thanks to new-generation sCMOS cameras.

 Emission (detection) filters

-The effective pixel size in acquired image depends on objective magnification:
+The effective pixel size in acquired image depends on objective magnification you choose:

 Pixel_size(image) = Pixel_size(sensor)/Magnification